coleifer/huey/docs/consumer.rst

     If you do not plan on using the periodic task feature, feel free to use this option to save a few CPU cycles.

+``-g``, ``--no-global-scheduler``
+    Indicate that this consumer process should *not* use global scheduler.
+    Use this options if you plan to run scheduler on multiple instances and you want periodic tasks to be enqueued multiple times (once per instance).

 ``-d``, ``--delay``
     When using a "polling"-type queue backend, the amount of time to wait between polling the backend.
 Default is 0.1 seconds.
 For example, when the